The lonely Christian can derive hope from recognizing the body of Christ all around us, across the street and across the world.

 That may be exactly where our enemy wants us.

-Predators seek out the isolated, the unprotected.
+Predators seek the isolated, the unprotected.
 A single target loses the benefit of the group’s combined strength.
-The greatest exodus in our churches may not be in waves of division but in one believer, then another, removed from the body, one by one.
+The greatest exodus in our churches may not be in waves of division but believers removed from the body, one by one.

 Remedy 1: True riches await us

 Despite the soaring cost of secondary education, a college degree is still a good investment.
-People with four-year degrees earn, on average, substantially more during their lives than those who do not.
+People with four-year degrees earn, on average, substantially more during their lives than those without.

 And yet the college life typically shows little sign of future prosperity.
 Bare dorm rooms.
 Books bought with scraped-together cash.
-Subsistence on instant noodles and cafeteria meals.
+Subsistence on instant noodles and weak coffee.
 Most college students have to sacrifice greatly to earn a degree.

 Christians represent every level of the socio-economic spectrum.
 But even the wealthiest believer’s assets cannot compare with the riches in heaven’s storehouse.
 Whatever sacrifices we make for the sake of God’s kingdom now will appear there in the form of the most valuable treasure of all: people.